-Although the way that acupuncture works is not yet fully understood by scientists, medical studies have shown that acupuncture is safe, and, when combined with other treatments, can be helpful for some patients with certain conditions.
+Although the exact way that acupuncture works is not yet fully understood by scientists, medical studies have shown that acupuncture is safe, and, when combined with other treatments, can be helpful for patients with certain conditions.

 What happens when you go to an acupuncturist?

 Your first visit with an acupuncturist is similar to the first visit with your health care provider.
 Your acupuncturist will ask you questions about the reason that brought you in for acupuncture treatments.
 If you are having pain, he/she will probably ask specific questions such as: Where is the pain?
 What does it feel like?
 How often do you have pain?
 Your acupuncturist will also ask you about other conditions you might have, if you have had any operations and if you are taking any prescription or over-the-counter medications, dietary supplements or herbs.

 Two of the ways acupuncturists try to understand what is in balance and what is not, is by looking at the color, shape, and coating on your tongue, and by checking your pulse in six different positions.
 This helps the acupuncturist decide what areas of your body need help and which acupuncture points might be stimulated.

 You will probably be asked to change into a gown or roll up your pants/shirt.
 You may be given a blanket to cover the parts of your body that do not need to be exposed.
 Next, you will likely be asked to lie down on a soft table so the acupuncturist can place the very fine needles into the acupuncture points on certain areas of your body, such as: your belly, legs, hands, etc. Typically, between 5 and 20 needles are used per treatment.
 Music may be played in the background to help you relax.